ProfVLM: A lightweight video-language model for multi-view proficiency estimation: Introduction

 This paper introduces the following key contributions:

-\begin{itemize} \item A lightweight vision-language model tailored for proficiency estimation across multiple domains, capable of generating both execution-level labels and natural language commentary; \item An AttentiveGatedProjector module that integrates and filters multi-view video features via attention and learnable gating, projecting them into the LLM input space; \item An adaptive normalization mechanism that modulates the projected visual features to enhance alignment with the language embedding space. \end{itemize}
+\begin{itemize} \item A paradigm shift from classification to a generative formulation of proficiency estimation, enabling models to produce both proficiency labels and natural language commentary; \item ProfVLM, a parameter- and training-efficient vision-language model for generative proficiency estimation that handles multi-view inputs and generalizes across multiple domains; \item An AttentiveGatedProjector module that performs structured multi-view fusion through cross-view attention and learnable gating, aligning video representations with the LLM embedding space. \end{itemize}

-To the best of our knowledge, ProfVLM is the first vision-language model to perform multi-view proficiency estimation via open-ended text generation, moving beyond prior classification-only approaches.
+To the best of our knowledge, ProfVLM is the first vision-language model to perform multi-view proficiency estimation entirely within an autoregressive generative framework, without relying on a dedicated classification head.
 The results show how the proposed ProfVLM improves over baselines in multi-view accuracy, while using 20x fewer parameters (5.3M vs. 121M), 2x fewer frames (8 vs. 16), and 60\% reduction in training time (6 vs. 15 epochs).
 Compared to recently published works, our model again achieves better accuracy using 5x fewer parameters (5.3M vs. 27M) and 2-4x fewer frames (8 vs. 16/24/32).
 This efficiency highlights the benefits of integrating language into skill assessment from multiple visual viewpoints.
 Additionally, ProfVLM introduces high-quality feedback generation (BERTScore F1 of 85.53), a feature not present in previous approaches, which provides actionable insights for users.